ngbp/ngbp/README.md

 The best way to learn about the build system is by familiarizing yourself with Grunt and then reading through the heavily documented build script, `Gruntfile.js`.
-But what follows in this section is a quick introduction to the tasks provided.
+But you don't need to do that to be very productive with `ngBoilerplate`.
+What follows in this section is a quick introduction to the tasks provided and should be plenty to get you started.

-The driver of the process is the `delta` multi-task, which watches for file changes using `grunt-contrib-watch` and executes one of seven tasks when a file
+The driver of the process is the `delta` multi-task, which watches for file changes using `grunt-contrib-watch` and executes one of nine tasks when a file
 changes:

 * `delta:gruntfile` - When `Gruntfile.js` changes, this task runs the linter
-  (`jshint`) on that one file and reload the configuration.
+  (`jshint`) on that one file and reloads the configuration.
 * `delta:assets` - When any file within `src/assets/` changes, all asset files
   are copied to `build/assets/`.
 * `delta:html` - When `src/index.html` changes, it is compiled as a Grunt